Rattlin' Bones

-The album debuted at number-one on the Australian ARIA Albums Chart on 28 April 2008 with sales of 8,965 copies, knocking Apocalypso by The Presets off the top spot.
-The following week the album was knocked off the top spot by Madonna with her album Hard Candy, and fell to number four.
+The album debuted at number one on the Australian ARIA Albums Chart on 28 April 2008 with sales of 8,965 copies.
 In October 2008, the album won Best Country Album at the 2008 ARIA Awards.
 In December 2008, the song "Rattlin' Bones" peaked on the ARIA Singles Charts at number 55.
 Country Universe named Rattlin' Bones as the second-best country album of the decade.